Are you clear when you speak in person and virtually? Here's how to be a concise and compelling speaker every time.

 Many presenters fail to come across effectively, not because they don’t know their material or their business.
 They leave out a crucial ingredient: getting across to one's audience in a clear, concise, and compelling manner.

-Are you too infatuated with content to woo your audience?
-For a match made in heaven—great material combined with a dynamic performance—read my free Insights article, “Great Speaking?
+Are you too infatuated with content to woo audiences?
+Discover how to connect with them!
+Get my Free Insights Article, “Great Speaking?
 It’s About Performance Over Content!”

-Recently, I was hired by a nonprofit to train four of its board members.
+A few years ago, I was hired by a nonprofit to train four of its board members.
 A key issue, the Executive Director told me, didn’t involve public speaking skills.
-Rather, these executives—all committee chairs—were well practiced in presenting to the full board.
+As far as that went, these executives—all committee chairs—were well practiced in presenting to the full board.

 But not one of them could inspire confidence in their listeners.
 They all had a tendency, I was told, either to “cloud the message," or come across as nervous and unfocused.

 I thought, "Well, that's a wonderful metaphor: to cloud one’s message."
 But how in the world do you correct that?
-Here are four ways I think you can do so—to speak for leadership by achieving clarity, conciseness, and a compelling demeanor.
-Achieving that will help you attain the charisma and presence that are cornerstones of achieving true influence.
+Here are four ways I think you can discover the essential speaking tips for leadership through clarity, conciseness, and a compelling demeanor.
+Achieving that is vital to knowing how to achieve presence and charisma as a speaker.

 Your first task is to open your speech effectively—to “hook” the audience in terms of engagement and interest.
 That’s a key part of not just inviting but compelling attention.